rUmI-nUI/rUmI-nUI.github.io/chapters/0: rUmI's Semantic Structure.md

 Sentence structure in rUmI follows 4 principles:

-1. Sentences must have an independent clause
+1. Sentences must have an independent clause which, at a minimum, contain a noun/pronoun.
+Verbs are optional.
 2. Any subject (doer of action) that is a human pronoun (i.e. I, you, he/she/they, us, y'all) must be the first word in a simple sentence or within a clause.
 3. Modifiers (prepositions, nouns in the genitive, sociative or instrumental cases, conjunctions, etc) precede their targets.
 4. Subjects that aren't human pronouns that perform an action with an object (transitive verb) need to be marked in the ergative case.